 Call for Session Proposals

-For the first time, the UF Water Institute is issuing an open call to the water science, technology, education, policy, management and stakeholder community to assist with developing our symposium agenda!
+The UF Water Institute is issuing an open call to the water science, technology, education, policy, management, and community to assist with developing our symposium agenda.
 We invite you to propose a session related to your interests and expertise.
 Symposium topics of focus are suggested on the Overview Page, but sessions do not need to be limited to these areas.
 The symposium seeks to capture all emerging issues and new ideas.

 Proposal Evaluation Criteria